Org Design Guide: Building an executive accountability chart

 4. Map accountabilities

-5. Export your accountability chart
+5. Export your executive accountability chart

 6. Keeping track of your accountabilities